Frequent Questions About PVMA Certification for Utility Tree Worker & Utility Tree Trimmer work

 A A Utility Tree Worker is an individual who removes trees or portions of trees near power lines or other electrical equipment, not including aerial trimming in accordance with the requirements of the safety rules, while a Utility Tree Trimmer is an individual who removes trees or portions of trees near power lines or other electrical equipment including aerial trimming in accordance with the requirements of the safety rules.

-Q How much time does a person have to apply for certification or recertification after taking the UTW Safety Training Program?
+Q How much time does a person have to apply for certification or recertification after taking the PVMA UTW/UTT Certification or Recertification Course?

 A Successful program graduates have two years to apply, with the two years beginning from December 31 of the year the course was taken.
 If this deadline is missed, the applicant must retake the course.